 iOS 12 introduced the Deliver Quietly feature, which, when enabled, muted all notifications for that app.
 Any new notifications from this app would not play the sound, not light up the iPhone screen, and simply come and stack up quietly in the Notification Center.
 You could comfortably see them anytime later.
 This helpful feature to not get disturbed by useless app notifications stayed in iOS 13 and iOS 14.
-However, in iOS 15, Deliver Quietly is no longer there!
+However, in iOS 15 and iOS 16, Deliver Quietly is no longer there!

-But nothing much to worry about.
-If you would like to set an app to deliver notifications quietly, we show you the steps to do that on iPhone running iOS 15, iOS 14, or earlier.
-In iOS 15, it’s a few more taps than before but still manageable.
+But worry not.
+If you would like to set an app to deliver notifications quietly, we show you the steps to do that on iPhone running iOS 16, iOS 15, or earlier.

-Here are the steps to set an iPhone app to deliver notifications quietly in iOS 15.
+Here are the steps to set an iPhone app to deliver notifications quietly:

 - Open iPhone Settings and tap Notifications.
 You may also swipe left on a notification in the Notification Center and tap Options > View Settings.